banach-space/zz-cci/README.md

 them in the future.

 ## Build instructions
 **zz-cci** supports Windows and Linux.
+It should also work on Mac OS, but I haven't had the time to tweak my CI to verify that.

 ## Build
-Because I'm a Linux user, the following build instructions are for Linux, but porting this to Windows is rather straightforward.
+Because I'm a Linux user, the following build instructions are for Linux.
+However, porting this to Windows should be rather straightforward (and I do test it in my CI).

 I assume that **zz-cci** will be built in `<build-dir>` and that the top-level source code directory is `<source-dir>`.